Setting Up a Delivery Service for CRM

 We will call the method sale.propertyrelation.add in sequence.

-If the links are successfully added, the method will return objects with information about them.
+If the bindings are successfully added, the method will return objects with information about them.
 If you receive an error, refer to the documentation for possible errors in the method sale.propertyrelation.add.

 {